GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp/README.md

 ## Build and deploy notes

-**WARNING:** These are preliminary notes to aid in development, this plugin is currently not functional.

 * Create a new GKE cluster with K8S 1.16+
 * Install [Secret Store CSI Driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) to the cluster.
 ```shell